American Airlines : Makes Changes to Admirals Club Lounges and Flagship Lounges in Response to COVID-19 | MarketScreener

 Phoenix (PHX)

-The Admirals Club located in N1 will be temporarily closed, and guests will be welcomed to Admirals Club lounges located at N2 and N3.
+The Admirals Club located near Gate B5 will be temporarily closed, and guests will be welcomed to Admirals Club lounges located near Gate A7 from 6 a.m. to 9 p.m. and Gate A19 from 6 a.m. to 5 p.m.
+Per government mandate, all food will be served to-go and may be consumed on the premises.

 San Francisco (SFO)

-Per government mandate, alcohol will not be served to guests during this time.
-All food will be grab-and-go and cannot be consumed on the premises.
+The Admirals Club will operate from 5 a.m. to midnight.
+Per government mandate, all food will be prepackaged and may be consumed on the premises.

 International temporary changes

-Admirals Club lounges in Paris (CDG), Rio de Janeiro (GIG), Buenos Aires (EZE) and São Paulo (GRU) are temporarily closed and will reopen when flying resumes to these destinations.
+Admirals Club lounges in Paris (CDG), Rio de Janeiro (GIG), Buenos Aires (EZE) and São Paulo (GRU) are closed.
+The Tokyo Narita Japan (NRT) Admirals Club was previously scheduled to permanently close at the end of March.

-In London (LHR), Arrivals lounge hours have been temporarily reduced.
-The Flagship Lounge will be closed temporarily.
+The Arrivals lounge hours have been temporarily reduced.
+The International First Class Lounge will be closed temporarily.
 Flagship guests will be welcomed into the Admirals Club and will be offered a complimentary menu.

 About American Airlines Group